How does eSIM complement IoT devices?

 • Switching profiles over-the-air by device owners to remotely change network operators

-In summary, eSIM technology delivers a reliable and scalable solution for IoT device connectivity solutions. eSIM accelerates IoT deployments for utilities, logistics, smart transportation and more.
+In summary, eSIM technology delivers a reliable and scalable solution for IoT device connectivity.
+It accelerates IoT deployments in utilities, logistics, smart transportation, and more.

-By using Kigen technology to virtualize SIMs on-chip, companies can create efficiencies and performance gains in how their IoT devices are produced, auto-provisioned and managed.
-Speak to one of our experts to find out more.
+By using Kigen technology to virtualize SIMs on-chip, companies can improve efficiencies and performance in the production, auto-provisioning, and management of their IoT devices.
+Speak to one of our experts to learn more.